NiziL/esnpy/README.md

 ### Code Examples

 Don't want to read anything except code ?
 Take a look at the `examples/` folder for a quickstart !
-- `MackeyGlass/` demonstrate how to learn to generate a chaotic time series (Mackey-Glass equations with $\tau = 17$),
+- `MackeyGlass/` demonstrates how to learn to predict a chaotic time series
-- `TrajectoryClassification/` demonstrate how to learn to classify 2D trajectories.
+- `TrajectoryClassification/` demonstrates how to learn to classify 2D trajectories

 ### Quickstart